Ukraine–NATO relations: Ukrainian Revolution and Russian attacks on Ukraine

 Unmarked Russian troops during the Russian annexation of Crimea, which caused NATO to suspend co-operation with Russia.

 In February 2014, during Ukraine's Revolution of Dignity, president Yanukovych fled the capital despite signing an agreement with the opposition.
 Parliament voted to remove Yanukovych from his post and schedule new elections, while an interim government was set up.
 Russia denounced the events, and Russian forces began to mobilize near Ukraine's borders for "military exercises".
-General Philip Breedlove, NATO's Supreme Allied Commander Europe, said the alliance Breedlove said the alliance had not drawn up contingency plans for how to respond if Russian military took action in Ukraine: "Right now we are not planning contingencies on how to respond here.
+General Philip Breedlove, NATO's Supreme Allied Commander Europe, said the alliance had not drawn up contingency plans for how to respond if Russian military took action in Ukraine: "Right now we are not planning contingencies on how to respond here.
 What we are doing is supporting the peaceful resolution of this".

 In late February and early March 2014, Russian soldiers without insignia occupied Crimea.
 The soldiers seized Crimea's parliament, which then installed a pro-Russian government.
 A disputed referendum on Crimea's status was held under Russian occupation.
 According to the Russian-installed authorities, the result was overwhelmingly in favor of leaving Ukraine and joining Russia, which then annexed Crimea.
 NATO condemned Russia for its actions and affirmed support for Ukraine's territorial integrity and sovereignty.

 Ukraine's interim Yatsenyuk government took office on 26 February.
 The new government said that it did not intend to make Ukraine a member of NATO.
 Secretary-General Rasmussen said that NATO membership was still an option for Ukraine.

 Shortly after the Crimean annexation, in April 2014 towns and cities were seized in Ukraine's Donbas region by heavily-armed Russian paramilitaries.
 Their commander, Igor 'Strelkov' Girkin admitted that this sparked the War in Donbas, as Ukraine soon launched an operation to retake the territory.